Taking the new bike test!

 The difficulty has arisen over the training schools lack of available space to practice the required moves.
 Training areas are typically car parks or school playgrounds.
 Prior to the introduction of module 1, training schools only used their training area for CBT’s and an introduction to the larger bikes before to going on the road.

 It is interesting to note that the minimum size approved by the DSA for a CBT site is 80ft by 30ft ie about the size of a tennis court.
-Now with module 1 we need enough space to get up to 32 mph to do the braking exercise and accident avoidance maneuvre.
+Now with module 1 we need enough space to get up to 32 mph to do the braking exercise and accident avoidance manoeuvre.
 It is not surprising therefore, there have been crashes!
 Most schools do not have the space to practice at full speed.

 Yes they can hire the DSA sites (when the DSA are not using them) but for only 15 minute slots, barely enough time for a single student to have one try, let alone repeated practice.

-We at RiA have a huge size with more than enough space to practice all the maneuvres over and over again until the student is fully confident in what has to be done.
-Take a look at the video below to see the avoidance maneuver at full speed and ask yourself does this look dangerous?
+We at RiA have a huge size with more than enough space to practice all the manoeuvres over and over again until the student is fully confident in what has to be done.
+Take a look at the video below to see the avoidance manoeuvre at full speed and ask yourself does this look dangerous?
 You can also see part of our site, giving you an idea of how much room we have.

 Leave a Reply